 Protecting your brand

 Your brand and your business’ reputation are intangible assets, but assets nonetheless.
 They also need to be protected and used uniformly so that all your customers have the same experience with any of your franchisees, irrespective of their location.
 Here, you will want to register your trademarks with the right authority (again, a lawyer here would be very helpful), and copyright your materials as well as logos.
-In the event that you don’t do this, your business could suffer significantly further down the road and this is a preventative step that taken early could save you a lot of hassles later on.
+In the event that you don’t do this, your business could suffer significantly further down the road and this is a preventative step that, when taken early, could save you a lot of hassles later on.

 Time to establish your franchise